anuragjha/cs686-blockchain-crowdfunding/README.md

 Funcs ->
 CreateTransaction func -> takes params From public Id, To public Id, Tokens and Timestamp and -> returns Tx.
 NewTransactionBeat func -> takes params Tx, From public Id and FromSig and -> returns TransactionBeat.
-CreateTransactionBeat func ->  takes params Tx and Identity and -> returns AddToTransactionPool func -> takes a transaction and adds it to TransactionPool DeleteFromTransactionPool func -> takes transaction id and deletes it from TransactionPool ReadFromTransactionPool func -> takes in no. of tx to read and returns txmap of as many txs.
+CreateTransactionBeat func ->  takes params Tx and Identity and -> returns.
+AddToTransactionPool func -> takes a transaction and adds it to TransactionPool.
+DeleteFromTransactionPool func -> takes transaction id and deletes it from TransactionPool.
+ReadFromTransactionPool func -> takes in no. of tx to read and returns txmap of as many txs.